2016 Koko Challenge

-The Challenge provides Bay Area lawyers – who are known to be highly competitive and generous – a unique way to give back to the community, have fun, and build morale.
-Over the last 25 years, more than 50 Bay Area law firms have contributed more than $27 million.
+The Challenge provides Bay Area lawyers – who are known to be highly competitive and generous – with a unique way to give back to the community, have fun and build morale.
+Over the past 29 years, more than 50 Bay Area law firms have contributed more than $32 million.

 Early Koko Beginnings